Mueller team says Paul Manafort should not get credit for cooperating

 Breaking News Emails

-Special counsel Robert Mueller's office no longer believes former Trump campaign manager Paul Manafort should get any credit for his cooperation when he’s sentenced next month, a prosecutor told the judge Friday.
+Special counsel Robert Mueller's office no longer believes former Trump campaign manager Paul Manafort should get any credit for his cooperation when he’s sentenced next month, a Mueller deputy told a judge on Friday.

-But prosecutor Andrew Weissmann said his office isn’t planning to pursue additional charges based on Manafort’s alleged lies to federal investigators after he agreed to cooperate in the investigation into Russian election interference.
-Weissmann also said the special counsel does not intend to bring Manafort to trial in the charges that were a part of his plea agreement.
+But the deputy, Andrew Weissmann, said Mueller's office isn’t planning to pursue additional charges based on Manafort’s alleged lies to federal investigators after he agreed to cooperate in the investigation into Russian election interference.
+Weissmann also said the special counsel does not intend to bring Manafort to trial on the charges that were a part of his plea agreement.

-The hearing in Washington D.C. followed several competing court motions from the two sides on the issue of Manafort’s statements to FBI agents and prosecutors.
+The hearing Friday in Washington followed several competing court motions from the two sides on the issue of Manafort’s statements to FBI agents and prosecutors.

 Manafort’s lawyers have argued that he did not intentionally mislead investigators.